MPIK-COMMS/mugs/README.md

 # MUGS - Mobile and Unrestrained Gazetracking Software

 ## Introduction
-MUGS provides both, geometric as well as regression methods, for calculating the gaze vector of a subject and it's intersection with a planar display in a free moving scenario.
+MUGS provides regression and geometric methods for calculating the gaze vector of a subject and the intersection of the gaze vector with a planar display in a free moving scenario.
 It also provides convenient interfaces for recording and analyzing data.

 ## Installation - Linux